shapeshed/shapeshed.com/content/posts/redis-overview.md

-{
-  "slug": "redis-overview",
-  "title": "An overview of Redis",
-  "date": "2010-09-03T00:00:00+01:00",
++++
+date = "2010-09-03T00:00:00+01:00"
-  "description": "Redis has moved to a 2.0.0 release and is a serious solution for building high-performance, scalable web applications.", "tags": [
+description = "Redis has moved to a 2.0.0 release and is a serious solution for building high-performance, scalable web applications." slug = "redis-overview" tags = ["redis"] title = "An overview of Redis"

-    "redis"
-  ]
-}
++++
 ## A key-value store and more

 The 2.0.0 release of Redis is out and offers a super-fast key value store that stores data in-memory.
 It offers a persistent data store along with support for sets, string values and hashes.
 Performance wise it is [extremely][1] [fast][7] and offers replication without too much fuss.
 As a developer it is a joy to use.
 On OSX you can install it using homebrew: